top of page

 y e r m a

-inspired by Federico Garcia Lorca play
+inspired by Federico Garcia Lorca

-Premiere on 2026 May 7,8th at Vilnius old theater
+Premiere on 2026 May 7,8th at Vilnius Old theater

 Small stage

-adaptation author: Artūras Areima
+director, scenographer and adaptation author : Artūras Areima

 director's assitant: Eglė Kuzienė